 Michael occasionally works in Theatre and Ethnography, researching and facilitating artistic expression with various communities and cultures.
 Currently, he is involved with the "Songs and Borders" project, tracing the liturgy, hymns, and traditional texts of the cultures and minorities in northern Israel.

 Photo: Yael Venetzia

 Michael teaches seminars and workshops for Bachelor's and Master's programs in leading institutions and dance centers in Israel and abroad: ZHdk ( Zurich), Chapman University (L.A.), Artez ( Arenhaim), Waapa, (Perth, Australia), Codarts ( Rotterdam), Kibbutzim College (Tel Aviv), Maslool (Tel Aviv) and more.

-His professional dancing career started with an invitation from Naomi Perlov to join the Batsheva ensemble, and after a year, he was invited to join the leading company.
-He had the opportunity to develop his skills and dance artistry, mainly with the Batsheva dance company ( Israel) and the Ballet Freiburg Pretty Ugly ( Germany).
-As a dancer, he was privileged to learn and interpret works by choreographers Ohad Naharin, Amanda K Miller, Marguerite Donlon, and William Forsythe.
+His professional dancing career started with an invitation from Naomi Perlov to join the Batsheva ensemble.
+After a year, he was invited to join the leading company.
+He had the opportunity to develop his skills and artistry, mainly with the Batsheva dance company ( Israel) and the Ballet Freiburg Pretty Ugly ( Germany).
+As a dancer, he was privileged to learn and interpret works by choreographers like Ohad Naharin, Amanda K Miller, Marguerite Donlon, and William Forsythe.

-He has been awarded choreographic prizes at the international choreography contests - 2008 'Cross Connection Ballet,' Denmark.
+He has been awarded choreographic prizes at the international choreography contests: - 2008 'Cross Connection Ballet,' Denmark.

-2014 International Choreographic competition 'No Ballet,' Germany.
+- 2014 International Choreographic competition 'No Ballet,' Germany.